auto-ssl/lua-resty-auto-ssl/README.md

 - **`redis`**
   *Default:* `{ host = "127.0.0.1", port = 6379 }`

   If the `redis` storage adapter is being used, then additional connection options can be specified on this table.
+Accepts the following options:

+  - `host`
+  - `port`
-Accepts `host`, `port`, and `socket` (for unix socket paths) options.
+  - `socket` (for unix socket paths)
+  - `auth`

   *Example:*